dudash/openshift-workshops/www/3.1/offline/LABS-MASTERLIST.md

 Shows attendees how to login and provides and overview of the web console and CLI

 ## workshop-lab-byodocker.md
-Covers how to deploy exisiting docker images to Open Shift
+Covers how to deploy exisiting docker images to OpenShift

 ## workshop-lab-s2inodejs.md
-Covers the Source to Image capability of Open Shift
+Covers the Source to Image capability of OpenShift

 ## workshop-lab-devmanage.md
-Covers basic developer focused tasks to manage an app in your Open Shift development environment
+Covers basic developer focused tasks to manage an app in your OpenShift development environment

 ## workshop-lab-rollbacks.md
 Covers how to setup webhooks and perform rollbacks

 ## workshop-lab-replicationrecovery.md
-Covers replication of pods and the recovery features Open Shift provides
+Covers replication of pods and the recovery features OpenShift provides

 ## workshop-lab-labels.md
-Covers the topic of labels within Open Shift and when/how to use them
+Covers the topic of labels within OpenShift and when/how to use them

 ## workshop-lab-secrets.md
 Covers developer usage of secrets to hide sensitive information and make it available to your containers - Coming soon.

 ## workshop-lab-storage.md
-Covers hooking up a database in your Open Shift environment - Coming soon.
+Covers hooking up a database in your OpenShift environment - Coming soon.

 ## workshop-lab-templates.md
 Covers creating and using templates - Coming soon.